best-of-lists/best-of/config/header.md

 </p>

 This curated list contains {project_count} awesome best-of lists with a total of {stars_count} stars grouped into {category_count} categories.
 All projects are ranked by a project-quality score, which is calculated based on various metrics automatically collected from Github and different package managers.
 If you like to add or update projects, feel free to open an [issue](https://github.com/best-of-lists/best-of/issues/new/choose), submit a [pull request](https://github.com/best-of-lists/best-of/pulls), or directly edit the [projects.yaml](https://github.com/best-of-lists/best-of/edit/main/projects.yaml).
 Contributions are very welcome!

+> 🧙‍♂️ Create your own best-of list in just 3 minutes with [this guide](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).